NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/asset_description.rst

-data model, which catalogs each attribute, its purpose, its format (alphanumeric, floating point number, etc.), the data source used to define that attribute and the field(s) needed from that data source, any transformations of that source data necessary to align with the units or conventions used in the Building Inventory, and any relevant details explaining notations, assumptions, or reference documents (:numref:`tab-bldgInventory`).
+data model, which catalogs each attribute, its purpose, its format (alphanumeric, floating point number, etc.), the data source used to define that attribute and the field(s) needed from that data source, any transformations of that source data necessary to align with the units or conventions used in the Building Inventory, and any relevant details explaining notations, assumptions, or reference documents.
+These fields are summarized in :numref:`tab-bldgInventory` with full details of each field available on DesignSafe, for both the Atlantic County Inventory and the Flood-Exposed/Exploratory Inventory.
-The Building Inventory data model should be comprehensive, encompassing all attributes required for loss estimation, although these may be populated in the Building Inventory at different points in the workflow.
+The Building Inventory data model should be comprehensive, encompassing all attributes required for loss estimation, although these may be populated in the Building Inventory at different points in the workflow, e.g., a number of attributes needed for loss estimation are populated during the Asset Representation stage (see :ref:`lbl-testbed_AC_asset_representation`).

 .. _tab-bldgInventory:

 .. csv-table:: Building Inventory data model developed in this testbed.
    :name: bldg_inv_dm
-   :file: data/building_inventory_data_model.csv
+   :file: data/building_inventory_data_model_new.csv
    :header-rows: 1
    :align: center